Frequently Asked Questions

 History & Affiliation

-Presbyterian Homes of Minnesota had its beginnings in 1946 when a committee, appointed by the Synod of Minnesota of the United Presbyterian Church decided to explore the idea of a home for the aged in Minnesota.
-Under the leadership of its chairman, Dr. Edwin Kagin, the committee recommended building a home for the elderly.
+Presbyterian Homes & Services (PHS) had its beginnings in 1946 when a committee, appointed by the Synod of Minnesota of the United Presbyterian Church, decided to investigate the matter of a home for the aged in Minnesota.
 In 1953, Presbyterian Homes of Minnesota was incorporated, with Dr. Irving A. West being elected the first president of its board of directors.

-In 1955, the first senior residence was built by Presbyterian Homes of Minnesota, the predecessor of Presbyterian Homes & Services, on 20 acres of donated lake shore property in Arden Hills.
-Today, 43 senior living communities are located in Minnesota, Wisconsin and Iowa.
+In 1955, the first senior residence was built by Presbyterian Homes of Minnesota, the predecessor of Presbyterian Homes & Services, on 20 acres of donated lakeshore property in Arden Hills.
+Today, 59 PHS-affiliated senior living communities are located in Minnesota, Wisconsin and Iowa.

 Q. What is your affiliation with Presbyterian Homes in other parts of the country?